Rickmsd/namemaker/README.md

 ```

 # Sources of built-in training data
-[1] BABY NAMES IN AMERICA: Most Popular Baby Names for Boys in America, *NameCensus.com*, access at https://namecensus.com/baby_names/boys250.html
+[1] BABY NAMES IN AMERICA: Most Popular Baby Names for Boys in America, *NameCensus.com*, accessed at https://namecensus.com/baby_names/boys250.html

-[2] BABY NAMES IN AMERICA: Most Popular Baby Names for Girls in America, *NameCensus.com*, access at https://namecensus.com/baby_names/girls250.html
+[2] BABY NAMES IN AMERICA: Most Popular Baby Names for Girls in America, *NameCensus.com*, accessed at https://namecensus.com/baby_names/girls250.html

 [3] What is the most common last name in the United States?, *NameCensus.com*, accessed at https://namecensus.com/data/1000.html

-[4] List of towns in England, *Wikipedia*, access at https://en.wikipedia.org/wiki/List_of_towns_in_England
+[4] List of towns in England, *Wikipedia*, accessed at https://en.wikipedia.org/wiki/List_of_towns_in_England

 [5] List of towns and boroughs in Pennsylvania, *Wikipedia*, accessed at https://en.wikipedia.org/wiki/List_of_towns_and_boroughs_in_Pennsylvania